exobition/ExoOS/README.md

 Its a hobby project so dont expect it to be insanely proficent, optimized, and totally bug free.
 (Or even expect it to be finished cuz I get burnt out easily sorry :/)

+DISCLAMER:

+Currently the iso does not work but i am still working on a way to make a bootable iso (for virtual box cuz it wont boot the floppy image file) due to it being a pain in the ass :/.

 ## Prerequisites

 1. MUST use a linux machine or the Windows Subsytem for Linux (WSL)